bennycheung/bennycheung.github.io/_posts/2023-09-15-building-stug-iii-winter-camouflage-model.md

 ### Bringing the Tank Crews to Life

 The journey of recreating the StuG III experience advances another step with the painting of the tank crews, a process I've documented through photographs to mark this significant milestone.
 These figures, crafted in 1/35 scale by Evolution, bring a human touch to the model, adding layers of realism and narrative depth.
-Did your eyes catch the detail of the Captain adorned with headphones?
+Did your eyes catch the detail of the Captain with headphones?
 This is a nod to the advanced communication systems German tanks were equipped with since the 1940s, facilitating seamless coordination between tank crews and other vehicles on the battlefield.

 ![StuGIII_Tank_Crews_Post_01.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Tank_Crews_Post_01.jpg)

-To further immerse you in the era, I'd like to share a few lines from the "Panzerlied," a song that reverberates with the spirit and camaraderie of the tank crews, famously featured in the movie "The Battle of the Bulge":
+To further immerse oneself in the era, I'd like to share a few lines from the "Panzerlied," a song that reverberates with the spirit and camaraderie of the tank crews, famously featured in the movie "The Battle of the Bulge":

 ```
 ...